redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-3" class="font-mono">Making it happen</span>

-Redwood depends on a few libraries&mdash;namely Prisma and Apollo&mdash;for some of its core functionality.
+Redwood depends on a few libraries&mdash;namely Prisma&mdash;for some of its core functionality.
 For us to be `v1.0`, they have to be too.
-With Prisma recently carrying Migrate and Studio to GA (general availability) to complete the ORM, and with Apollo Client hitting `v3.0` not too long ago, it's safe to say that they're ready to go.
+With Prisma recently carrying Migrate and Studio to GA (general availability) to complete the ORM, it's safe to say that they're ready to go.

+We still have a bit of work to do here; we're swapping out Apollo Server with Envelop.

 [Core • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/14)

 ## Deployment

-<span id="status-3" class="font-mono">Making it happen</span>

-We'd like to support several deployment targets.
-The ones high-up on our list are: Netlify (done), Vercel (done), AWS, and Google Cloud Run.
-Deployment strategies should be done in a way that makes it easy for additional targets to be added and for users to create their own custom strategies.
+<span id="status-4" class="font-mono">Polishing</span>

+We want to be able to deploy everywhere and anywhere: serverless, serverful, to the edge—to the world!
+Much like auth, we've already got a great lineup, but there's a few more we want to add before `v1.0`.

 [Deployment • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/9)